 Maintain Chemical Levels

-Keeping your pool clean is just half the work; you should also maintain the correct chemical levels in your pool water to keep your pool filter working at its peak.
+Keeping your pool clean is just half the work; you should also maintain the correct chemical levels in your pool water to keep your pool filter working at its best.
 Test your pool water often and adjust the chemicals as necessary.
 Doing this will prevent algae and other microorganisms from breeding in your pool and filter.

 Maintain Water Levels